CrowdStrike/glide-core/.changeset/stupid-items-greet.md

   - Imports of `@crowdstrike/glide-core/tab.panel.js` will need updated to `@crowdstrike/glide-core/tab-group.panel.js`.
 - `glide-core-tab` has been renamed to `glide-core-tab-group-tab`.
   - Imports of `@crowdstrike/glide-core/tab.js` will need updated to `@crowdstrike/glide-core/tab-group.tab.js`.
+- Tab no longer dispatches a selected event when programmatically set.